paxorus/monopoly/README.md

 #### Cosmetics
 * Display the dice sides instead of the numbers.
-* Animate the player's piece moving across the board.
 * Enrich the logged text so it's readable.
 At least widen it.